enirevlow/bw-api-docs/docs/Asset-Management/Garments.md

 title: Garments
 ---

-This document provides you with basic garment functionality.
-You can create a garment, get shapes, get information, and so on.
+Garments is what you create in Browzwear applications.
+Use the Garment Creation API to create a garment, open a garment, dress a garment, and so on.

 For more information about the feature, please visit <a href="https://support.browzwear.com/VStitcher/basic.htm" target="_blank">here</a>.